 Effective Goals are (SMART)

 How are Performance Management Processes used?

-These processes are often administered on an annual basis.
+Performance Management Systems processes are often administered on an annual basis.
 They can be administered as frequently as every 3 months (quarterly).
 The process is driven by documents such as Job Descriptions, position requirements, department goals and objectives.
 Performance measures such as units/costs/errors/productivity can be used for determining acceptable levels of job performance.